-The lack of cooperation can result in a potentially distortive race to the bottom in the municipal wealth tax rates.
+The lack of cooperation could result in a potentially distortive race to the bottom in the municipal wealth tax rates.
 In the hypothetical case in which all municipalities adjust their wealth tax rates downward, the resulting new equilibria will imply a lower overall wealth tax rate (keeping the state tax rate fixed at 0.15% and tax rates on capital incomes untouched).
 This race to the bottom could subsequently lead to (i) reduced tax revenues for all municipalities, ceteris paribus, with respect to the equilibrium revenues prior to the municipal reform in Bø; (ii) increased concentration of wealth at the top of the distribution, as documented for the case of Switzerland by Marti, Martínez, and Scheuer (2023).
+Until now, there is no evidence of a race to the bottom in wealth tax rates, as no other municipalities have followed up Bø's reform.